mark-watson/haskell_book/manuscript/database.md

 - The code provides a basic illustration of database interaction in Haskell using the `Database.PostgreSQL.Simple` library.

-The type **Only** used in line 20 acts as a container for a single value and is defined in the *simple-postgresql* library.
+The type **Only** used in line 13 acts as a container for a single value that is defined in the *simple-postgresql* library.
 It can also be used to pass values for queries like:

 ```haskell{line-numbers: false}
 r <- query_ conn "SELECT name FROM customers where id = ?"
 (Only 4::Int)
 ```

-The monad mapping function **mapM\_** using in line 22 is like **mapM** but is used when we do not need the resulting collection from executing the map operation. **mapM\_** is used for side effects, in this case extracting the value for a collection of **Only** values and printing them.
+The monad mapping function **mapM\_** using in line 15 is like **mapM** but is used when we do not need the resulting collection from executing the map operation. **mapM\_** is used for side effects, in this case extracting the value for a collection of **Only** values and printing them.
 I removed some output from building the example in the following listing:

 ```haskell{line-numbers: false}
 $ Database-postgres git:(master) > stack build --exec TestPostgres1